XRPLF/xrpl-dev-portal/content/references/rippled-api/peer-port-methods/health-check.md

 The Health Check is a special [peer port method](peer-port-methods.html) for reporting on the health of an individual `rippled` server.
 This method is intended for use in automated monitoring to recognize outages and prompt automated or manual interventions such as restarting the server.
 [New in: rippled 1.6.0][]

 This method checks several metrics to see if they are in ranges generally considered healthy.
 If all metrics are in normal ranges, this method reports that the server is healthy.
-If any metric is outside normal ranges, this method reports that the server is unhealthy and reports the metric(s) that were unhealthy.
-Since some metrics may rapidly fluctuate into and out of unhealthy ranges, it is recommended not to raise alerts unless the health check fails multiple times in a row.
+If any metric is outside normal ranges, this method reports that the server is unhealthy and reports the metric(s) that are unhealthy.
+Since some metrics may rapidly fluctuate into and out of unhealthy ranges, you should not raise alerts unless the health check fails multiple times in a row.

 **Note:** Since the health check is a [peer port method](peer-port-methods.html), it is not available when testing the server in [stand-alone mode](rippled-server-modes.html#reasons-to-run-a-rippled-server-in-stand-alone-mode).

 ## Request Format

-To request the Peer Crawler information, make the following HTTP request:
+To request the Health Check information, make the following HTTP request:

 - **Protocol:** https
 - **HTTP Method:** GET